 What To Expect From a Cheap Hosting Provider

-Before I dive into what each provider offers and tell you all about their pros and cons, let me explain to you what affordable hosting providers normally offer.
+Before I dive into what each web host offers and tell you all about their pros and cons, let me explain to you what affordable web hosting providers normally offer.

 One way or another, a domain name will be given.
 Most providers will offer a free domain name for the first year (e.g. Bluehost), after that you’ll be prompted to pay for your domain name.
 Generally speaking, domain name registrars like Namecheap have better rates.

-There are many types of affordable shared hosting services, but you can expect to pay between $6 to $30 a month after renewal – big discounts are often offered during the first term.
+There are many types of cheap shared web hosting services, but you can expect to pay between $6 to $30 a month after renewal – big discounts are often offered during the first term.

 Top Cheap Web Hosting Providers

 I am really impressed with their product (performance, support and features), and we’ve been using them for a couple of our own projects here at Tooltester (e.g. ChatToolTester is hosted on SiteGround).
-If they aren’t at the top of this ranking it’s because they are a bit more expensive than average – but the quality also increases.
+In fact, I think they are the best cheap web hosing provider.
+They are a bit more expensive than average – but the quality also increases.